-Instrumentation consists of accordion (Laurel Fuson), fiddle (Jannell Canerday), mandolin (Joe Burch), and guitar (Henry Austin).
-Clear, crisp vocals characteristic of the genre are presented by Henry and Jannell both as soloists and with harmonies.
+Instrumentation consists of accordion (Laurel Fuson), fiddle (Anna Blanton), mandolin (Joe Burch), and guitar (Henry Austin) and vocals/keyboard (Caroline Yeager).
+Vocals characteristic of the genre are presented by Henry.
 Together the audience is presented with fresh musical perspectives to a respected tradition.

 Keltricity has performed within a broad range of venues including some of the area’s most prominent annual outdoor festivals, heritage day celebrations, holiday shows, state park programs, radio broadcasts, benefit concerts, casino entertainment, wedding receptions and regional pubs.
 A Keltricity performance is always full of new exciting musical surprises both in arrangements and selection of songs and tunes that have become favorites of both the avid Celtic traditionalist as well as the eclectic music-lover.

 Left to right: